ualex73/monitor_docker/README.md

 ## About

 This repository contains the Monitor Docker component I developed for monitoring my Docker environment from [Home-Assistant](https://www.home-assistant.io).
-It is inspired by the Sander Huismans [Docker Monitor](https://github.com/Sanderhuisman/docker_monitor), where I switched mainly from threads to asyncio and put my own wishes/functionality in.
+It is inspired by the Sander Huisman [Docker Monitor](https://github.com/Sanderhuisman/docker_monitor), where I switched mainly from threads to asyncio and put my own wishes/functionality in.
 Feel free to use the component and report bugs if you find them.
 If you want to contribute, please report a bug or pull request and I will reply as soon as possible.

 ## Monitor Docker